FrankHB/YSLib/3rdparty/freetype/Readme.en-US.txt

 = MinGW32
 Toolchain compatible to i686-pc-mingw32 is required.
 Only MinGW-w64 GCC has been tested.
 The environment variable "PATH" should be set properly like "C:\msys\mingw32\bin;C:\Windows\System32", to make sure the toolchain files can be found.
-Note that if "PATH" is too long or UNIX shell(e.g. from MSys) can be found in the PATH, mingw32-make would probably fail.
+Note that if "PATH" is too long or UNIX shell(e.g. from MSYS) can be found in the PATH, mingw32-make would probably fail.
 Copy the file "builds/ds/modules.cfg" to "objs" in the freetype source directory.
 Then run "mingw32-make"(add "-j" to build concurrently) with proper options using official makefile to build static library for MinGW32.
 Currently, the YSLib uses: